 57. Welding process of pearlite heat resistant steel?

-Steel with sufficient strength and oxidation resistance at high temperature is called heat-resistant steel.
+Steel that possesses sufficient strength and oxidation resistance at high temperatures is known as heat-resistant steel.

-The matrix structure is pearlite (or pearlite + ferrite), which is called Pearlite Heat-resistant steel.
-The commonly used steel grades are 15CrMo, 12CrMoV, 12Cr2MoWVTiB, 14mnmov, 18mnmonb and 13mnnimonb.
+Low-alloy heat-resistant steel is primarily composed of Cr and Mo as the primary alloying elements.
+The matrix structure consists of pearlite (or pearlite + ferrite), which is referred to as Pearlite Heat-resistant steel.
+Commonly used steel grades include 15CrMo, 12CrMoV, 12Cr2MoWVTiB, 14mnmov, 18mnmonb, and 13mnnimonb.

-Because Pearlite Heat-resistant steel contains a certain amount of Cr, Mo and other alloy elements, hard and brittle martensite structure will be produced in the heat affected zone.
+Because Pearlite Heat-resistant steel contains a certain amount of Cr, Mo, and other alloying elements, a hard and brittle martensite structure can be generated in the heat-affected zone.

-Cold cracks are easy to form when welding at low temperature or welding rigid structures.
-Therefore, the following process measures shall be taken during welding:
+During welding at low temperatures or for welding rigid structures, cold cracks are prone to form.
+Therefore, the following process measures should be taken during welding:

-In order to ensure the welding quality, the weldment shall be preheated and maintained at 80 ~ 150 ℃ during tack welding or formal welding.
+To guarantee welding quality, the workpiece must be preheated and kept at a temperature of 80 to 150 ℃ during tack and formal welding.

-When backing with argon arc welding and CO2 gas shielded welding, the preheating temperature can be reduced or not preheated.
+When using argon arc welding or CO2 gas shielded welding for backing, the preheating temperature can be reduced or skipped altogether.

 (2) Slow cooling after welding